Exabyte-io/documentation/README.md

 Use **ONLY RELATIVE** paths starting from the current page, not the absolute ones.

 ### Images and Animations

+Images (.png, .gif) are stored inside [images](images) directory and are automatically hosted on Git LFS.
+This is an acceptable way to contribute images, as long as the size is kept small (below 1Mb each) in order to avoid exceeding Github LFS quota.

+> Note: Do NOT put videos inside this directory!

 #### Including Images